Skokoo/ImCurvin/screenshoots/ScreenShots.md

 You can see more at screenshoots folder.

 To save "space" here, I will only keep the two most recent versions in the gallery.
-Older versions will be removed when a new update is documented.For example, the current layout shows v1.0.5 and v1.0.0.
+Older versions will be removed when a new update is documented.
+For example, the current layout shows v1.0.5 and v1.0.0.
 Once v1.1.0 screenshots are added, v1.0.0 will be removed, v1.0.5 will take its place, and so on.